mrocklin/mrocklin.github.io/pub/ordering/partial-orders.md

 ![A computation](mpi-po.pdf)

 Each node in this graph is some task that must be performed.
-The graph contains computations `add-5`, `times-2`, `dot`, `solve` and communication `Recv1`, `RecvWait1`, etc....
+The graph contains computations `A, B, C, D` and communication `Recv1`, `RecvWait1`, etc....
 The edges specify dependencies between tasks.
 A job may not be run until all jobs to which it points are completed.
 Some jobs are communication jobs. `Recv` and `Send` are asynchronous and finish immediately, their corresponding `Wait` jobs block until the transmission is complete.

 On a sequential machine we need to run these jobs in some order.
 A valid order can be found by performing a topological sort on the graph.
 Note that there are many valid orders.
 Two are produced below.

-    Order 1: R1 RW1 R2 RW2 *2 +5 dot solve S1 SW1
+    Order 1: R1 RW1 R2 RW2 A B C D S1 SW1

-    Order 2: R2 R1 RW2 *2 S1 RW1 +5 dot solve SW1
+    Order 2: R2 R1 RW2 B S1 RW1 A C D SW1

 In a purely sequential environment the order is inconsequential as long as it satisfies the dependences of the DAG.
 Because we have asynchronous operations `S1, R1, R2` the order does matter.
 In order 1 notice that `Send1` (`S1`) is called just before `SendWait1` (`SW1`).
 We start and then wait on the transfer.
-In order 2 `S1` and `SW1` are separated by the operations `RW1, +5, dot, solve`.
+In order 2 `S1` and `SW1` are separated by the operations `RW1, A, C, D`.
 In this ordering the communication happens in the background while these computational tasks execute.
 Due to this overlap the runtime of the wait node `SW1` will be shorter, reducing the total runtime of the computation.

 Order 1 is the naive ordering.
 Order 2 attempts to maximize communication computation overlap.
 How can we obtain orderings like 2 given a DAG?